 As a general rule, we found that shorts with thicker and more abrasion resistant fabric tend to shrug off crashes and random encounters with trailside hazards better than shorts made from lighter weight fabrics.
-The Troy Lee Ruckus is the highest scoring short in our durability test.
-This model has the thickest and most abrasion-resistant fabric of any short we tested, and the overall construction of the short is top notch, with well-placed seams and double stitching in high-stress areas.
-The Ruckus is the winner of our Top Pick award for Downhill and Bike Park Use, and its exceptional durability is a primary reason it received the award.
-The Pearl Izumi Elevate follows close behind, and was another favorite amongst our testers for park riding and shuttle runs, due to its tough fabric and great leg coverage.
+The Troy Lee Ruckus Shell is the highest scoring short in our durability test.
+The 100% Airmatic shorts have a similar feel and construction.
+Both models have a thicker and more abrasion-resistant fabric of any short we tested, and the overall construction of the short is top notch, with well-placed seams and double stitching in high-stress areas.
+The Ruckus is the winner of our Top Pick award for the gravity crowd, and its exceptional durability is a primary reason it received the award.
+The 100% Airmatic follows close behind and was another favorite amongst our testers for park riding and shuttle runs, due to its sturdy fabric and great leg coverage.

 As a general rule, mountain bike shorts can only provide so much protection to the rider.
 Therefore, the protection category is weighted less than other metrics, only 10%, because the differences in the protection provided by the highest scoring and lowest scoring shorts are fairly minimal.
 If you crash, shorts can help to prevent or limit abrasion, but beyond that, they don't offer much more protection than spandex.
 Thicker fabrics can also help to ward off the effects of random encounters with brush and branches on the edge of the trail.
 We primarily considered two factors when scoring the shorts on protection, the ability of the short's fabric to protect from abrasion and the overall coverage (the length of the shorts).
 Not surprisingly, the shorts that received higher scores for durability also score well for rider protection.
 Shorts with a longer inseam provide more coverage of the leg and typically mesh better with knee pads, so the length of the short is an important factor when scoring the shorts for protection.